Skip to content

 Step 5: Add a Featured Image in WordPress

-The next step creating a post is to add a featured image.
+The next step in creating a post is to add a featured image.
 This is also very straightforward.
 In the settings panel shown in step 4, just click on the featured image button, and you will get a panel like the one below.

 Create a WordPress post